jheusala/qualify/README.md

 ### `type`

 The type of the function's error handling.
+This is required if you use differend styles of error handling and want to use those styles to catch conform's errors too.

 Possible values are:

 * `"basic"` is the default option.
 This is a standard function.
-Errors are handled by throwing exceptions.
+Conform's errors are handled by throwing exceptions.
 * `"async"` is a basic async function.
-Last argument must be a function which can be called with a first argument as an optional error message.
+Last argument must be a function which can be called with an argument as an optional error message.
-* `"promise"` the function will return a Promise object (CommonJS/PromiseA).
+* `"promise"` the function will return an async Promise object (CommonJS/PromiseA).
 [Not implemented yet.]

 ### `defaults`

-If set as `"right"` then all optional arguments are fulfilled from right to left
+The direction of fulfilling missing arguments.
+If set as `"right"` then all optional arguments are fulfilled from right to left.
+This is optional argument.
+Default is `"left"`.

 ### `max` and `min` or `length`